jillesca/AI-Network-Troubleshooting-PoC/README.md

 ## 📝 Notes

-- AI tokens can run out easily with netconf, so is important to filter what is sent to the AI.
+- Tokens can run out easily with netconf, highly important to filter what is sent to the AI.
 - Repeated alarms are suppresed by Grafana, this is controlled by [the grafana policy file,](grafana/config/policies.yaml)
   - If you are testing continously, run `make run-tig` to destroy and create the TIG containers.
   - This isn't an ideal scenario, but a proper solution wasn't found within the given time.